LeanMCP/leanmcp-sdk/examples/auth0-example/README.md

 #### `getUserProfile` (Protected)
 Get the authenticated user's profile information from the JWT token.

 **Authentication**: Token is automatically extracted from `_meta.authorization.token` and decoded.
-The `authUser` variable is automatically injected with the decoded JWT payload.
+The `authUser` variable is automatically available (via a concurrency-safe getter) with the decoded JWT payload.

 **Input**: None required (token is provided automatically)